Our Team

 Brooke Rice, Ed.D.

-Vice President, Work-Based Learning & Advisory Board Activation
+Vice President, Curriculum & Work-Based Learning

 As a child, I loved to play school with my friends, but the thought of becoming a teacher did not occur to me until my guidance counselor encouraged me to apply for a teaching scholarship to pay for my college education.
 I always had an interest in advertising and a visit to North Carolina State University showed me that I could combine these two options into one major: Business and Marketing Education.
 My passion for education served as the impetus of various degrees (including teaching and school administration) with the goal of serving in the area of educational reform.
 After 10 years of teaching marketing and opening a NAF Academy of Hospitality & Tourism in my school, I decided to join NAF in 2013 and currently serve as the Vice President of Work-Based Learning & Advisory Board Activation.